 Dr. McGrane teamed with researchers from the University of Saskatchewan and the Johnson-Shoyama Graduate School of Public Policy to do the first academic telephone survey following a Saskatchewan election.
 The survey, conducted by Social Responsibility Research Laboratory at the U of S, polled over 1000 Saskatchewan residents after the recent provincial election.
 Several students were hired to be interviewers for the survey which gave them practical and ‘hands on’ experience conducting academic research.
 The survey examined such issues as how engaged people were with the election, attitudes about democracy, what people thought of the leaders and the parties, whether Saskatchewan is still social democratic territory, and attitudes about aboriginal issues, organized labour, and internal trade.
 It attempted to go beyond the ‘horserace polls’ that are reported in the media at election time to examine the Saskatchewan public’s deeper feelings about important political issues and explore why people vote the way that they do.
-The results of the survey were reported through a series of newspaper stories in the Saskatoon Star-Phoenix and Regina Leader-Post and Dr. McGrane and his colleagues are preparing a number of journal articles using the data.
-See the Saskatchewan Election Study website for all of the results and research briefs associated with this survey.
+The results of the survey were reported through a series of newspaper stories in the Saskatoon Star-Phoenix and Regina Leader-Post and Dr. McGrane and his colleagues are in the process of publishing several journal articles using the data.
+See my publications page and the Saskatchewan Election Study website for all of the publications and research briefs associated with this survey.

-Dr. McGrane was a Co-investigator on a one-year research grant of $69,975 to study provincial elections.
 Until now election surveys have focused primarily on Canadian federal elections so political scientists know very little about what drives voter behaviour during provincial elections.
-In acknowledgement of this gap in our knowledge of Canadian elections, a group of political scientists received a grant from the Social Sciences Research and Humanities Council to launch the Comparative Provincial Elections Project (CPEP).
-Along with additional funding from various universities, the team was able to conduct a post-election survey of voters immediately following the provincial elections in Saskatchewan, Manitoba, Ontario, and Newfoundland in the Fall of 2011.
-Dr. David McGrane is a co-investigator on this grant and constructed the survey along with colleagues at the University of Saskatchewan, Memorial University, University of Manitoba, and Wilfrid Laurier University.
+In acknowledgement of this gap in our knowledge of Canadian elections , a group of political scientists received a grant from the Social Sciences Research and Humanities Council to launch the Comparative Provincial Elections Project (CPEP).
+Along with additional funding from various universities, the team was able to conduct a post-election survey of voters over a complete cycle of provincial elections (i.e. one in each province) starting with the 2011 Ontario election and ending with the recent election in New Brunswick.
 The survey asked voters questions about policy issues, leaders, political parties, local candidates, media coverage, and their reasons for voting or not voting.
-Additional surveys have now been completed after provincial elections in Alberta, Quebec British Columbia, and Nova Scotia.
-See the Comparative Provincial Elections Project website for more details on the survey and publications coming out of the survey.
+See the Comparative Provincial Elections Project website and my publications page for more details on the survey and publications coming out of the survey.